New on the blogHave a look at my latest posts

 What comes out at my place every year

-• Striped cushions in blue-and-white and navy · the biggest change of all, instantly gives a Riviera mood
+• Striped cushions in blue-white and navy · the biggest change of all, instant Riviera mood

 • Linen throws in off-white and sandy tones · instead of the wool blankets

-• Small maritime accents · shells in shallow baskets, porthole mirror, “Bay View” cushion
+• Little coastal accents · shells in flat baskets, porthole mirror, “Bay View” cushion

 • Lavender, daisies and hydrangeas · in simple white jugs